chromebanana/simple-api-drf/README.md

 ```

 ## Note
-Database is note being tracked.
+Database is not being tracked.
 If you are going to deploy this you may need to remove db.sqlite3 and migrations from .gitignore

 ## Testing